codesnippetspro/code-snippets/readme.txt

 * Code Snippets will automatically clean up its data when deleted through the WordPress dashboard.

 == Upgrade Notice ==

+= 1.7 =
+Many improvments and optimization.
+Download "Code Snippets Tags" plugin to add tags to snippets

 = 1.6 =
 Improvements and optimization with WordPress 3.5